umd-lib/mdsoar-utilities/README.md

 ##  Key Features

-- Modular pipeline design
+- Modular pipeline design which can be used inside a crobjob in the future
-- Handles large datasets (supports chunked processing)
+- Handles large datasets
 - Integrates analytics data with repository metadata
-- Easily extensible for additional metrics
+- Extensible for additional metrics

 ---